Compulsed/lineagedb/README.md

 **Performance**
 - Create a tx/s metrics
 - Read at a transaction id whilst there is a writer — may require thread safe data structures
-- Move away from a single thread per request (could implement a thread pool w/ channels)
+- Move away from a single thread per request (could implement a thread pool w/ channels?)
 - Reduce the amount of clones
 - State backups
     - Maybe trim the transaction log
     - Perform a state backup every N number of TXs
+- Investigate ~6k TX stall from AB

 **Design Improvements**
 - Turn index into a class